Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 belief in situations of armed conflict, to:

-14.5.1 ensure that violations of freedom of religion or belief
+that violations of freedom of religion or belief linked to situations

-linked to situations of armed conflict and foreign occupation are
+of armed conflict and foreign occupation are effectively monitored,

-effectively monitored, documented and addressed at national and international
+documented and addressed at national and international levels.

 15. The Assembly welcomes the action of the No Hate Parliamentary

-Alliance and reiterates its call on national parliaments to establish
+Alliance and reiterates its call for national parliaments to establish

 parliamentary groups dedicated to preventing and countering racism, intolerance